North Atlantic Treaty: Withdrawal

-Articles
+Provisions

 Article 1

 Article 1 of the treaty states that member parties "settle any international disputes in which they may be involved by peaceful means in such a manner that international peace and security, and justice, are not endangered, and to refrain in their international relations from the threat or use of force in any manner inconsistent with the purposes of the United Nations."

 Members seek to promote stability and well-being in the North Atlantic area through preservation of peace and security in accordance with the Charter of the United Nations.

 Article 2

 Article 2 of the treaty stipulates that "The Parties will contribute toward the further development of peaceful and friendly international relations by strengthening their free institutions, by bringing about a better understanding of the principles upon which these institutions are founded, and by promoting conditions of stability and well-being.
 They will seek to eliminate conflict in their international economic policies and will encourage economic collaboration between any or all of them."
-This is sometimes referred to as the "Canadian Clause" after Pearson pushed for its inclusion in the treaty.
+This is sometimes referred to as the Canada Clause after Pearson pushed for its inclusion in the treaty.
 This included proposals for a trade council, cultural program, technological sharing, and an information program.
 Of those, only the latter two were passed.
 Nonetheless, it has been brought up by observers commenting on trade disputes between members.

 Article 3

 Article 3 of the treaty states that "In order more effectively to achieve the objectives of this Treaty, the Parties, separately and jointly, by means of continuous and effective self-help and mutual aid, will maintain and develop their individual and collective capacity to resist armed attack."

-Recently, this has been interpreted as the basis for the target for a 2% GDP expenditure rule, which was established as a loose guideline in 2006.
+This was interpreted in 2022 as the basis for the target for a 2% GDP expenditure rule, which was established as a loose guideline in 2006.
 This metric was confirmed again during the 2014 Wales summit.

 It has also been used as a core concept for a mandate to strengthen member resilience: the ability to resist and recover from major disasters, failures in infrastructure, or traditional armed attack.
 This commitment was first accepted during the 2016 Warsaw summit, and further reiterated and clarified due to the COVID-19 pandemic in 2021.
-Per NATO documents, this has been understood to include seven key areas:
+In accordance with NATO documents, this has been understood to include seven key areas: